|

 "That doesn't stop us from finding her and killing her," Kor suggested.
 Dal

-grinned.
-"Palatial retirement," Kor joked, "You realize I could
+laughed quietly.
+"Palatial retirement," Kor joked, "You realize I

 trade you in for a